Jump To Section

 Don’t ever think buying a bee suit at your local hardware store is sufficient.
 It takes much more than some protective gear to accomplish this task.
 Even if you choose to kill the bees, this too should be handled by a professional.
 Bees often go crazy when sprayed, and it can be dangerous.

-It’s always best to work in the nighttime as bees are less active and won’t be apt to sting.
-You can be proactive to prevent the bumblebee from taking up residence.
-If you have any woodpiles on your property, make sure you move them to a location where children and pets won’t frequent.
+Prevention is one thing you can handle on your own when it comes to either a carpenter bee vs bumble bee problem, but we are here to help if you need us.
+If you are working on prevention yourself, it’s always best to work in the nighttime as bees are less active and won’t be apt to sting.
+If you have any woodpiles on your property, make sure you move them to a location where children and pets won’t frequent to prevent the bumblebee from taking up residence.
 Additionally, if any rodents or animals have dug holes in your yard, then you need to fill them up.

 Not only will filling in holes keep bumblebees at bay, but they can also keep yellow jackets and rodents from setting up housing.